Skip to main content

 Authorizing access to Databricks resources

-To access a Databricks resource with the Databricks CLI or REST APIs, clients must authorize using a Databricks account.
-This account must have permissions to access the resource, which can be configured by your Databricks administrator or a user account with adminstrator privileges.
+To access Databricks resources with the CLI or REST APIs, you must authenticate using a Databricks account with appropriate permissions.
+Your Databricks administrator or a user with administrator privileges configures the account.

-There are two types of accounts that you can use, depending on how you intend to access your Databricks resources:
+There are two types of accounts that you can use for authentication:

-• User account: Use this to interactively enter Databricks CLI commands or REST API calls.
+• User account: For interactive CLI commands and API calls.

-• Service principal: Use this to automate Databricks CLI commands or REST API calls without human interaction.
+• Service principal: For automated CLI commands and API calls without human interaction.

-• Databricks account-level APIs are available only to account owners and account admins.
-These APIs are hosted on the account console URL.
+• Account-level APIs: Available to account owners and admins, hosted on the account console URL.
+See account-level APIs.

-• Databricks workspace-level APIs are available to workspace users and admins.
-These APIs are hosted at workspace URLs.
+• Workspace-level APIs: Available to workspace users and admins, hosted at workspace URLs.
+See workspace-level APIs.

 Method